Sainy-Mishra/EchoPDF/README.md

 </ol>

 # Installation
+Open Git Bash.
+Change to the directory you want.
-Clone the repository: git clone "https://github.com/Sainy-Mishra/EchoPDF.git"
+Clone the repository by entering this command: git clone "https://github.com/Sainy-Mishra/EchoPDF.git"

 # Requirements
 Please refer to the txt file uploaded for all the dependencies.